Our inference server had 24 CPU cores, a mostly idle GPU, and only 10 concurrent requests. Yet average latency exceeded eight seconds.

 end

-Every context switch is work the application didn’t ask for.
-The scheduler saves registers, restores another thread’s state, and the CPU begins executing a completely different workload.
-Caches become less effective, memory must be fetched again, and the processor spends less time multiplying matrices and more time preparing to multiply matrices.
+Every context switch is overhead.
+The scheduler saves registers, restores another thread’s state, and the CPU begins executing a different task.
+CPU caches become useless, memory must be re-fetched from RAM, and the processor spends more time managing thread state than doing float arithmetic.

-In our case, the scheduler contention was so severe that the overhead of coordinating the 240 threads completely wiped out the benefits of parallelizing the matrix math.
-Ten requests, each trying to run on 24 threads, took 912ms.
+The CPU registers as 100% busy, but it’s busy managing its own metadata.
+In our case, the overhead of coordinating 240 threads wiped out the benefits of parallel calculations.
+Ten requests running on 24 threads each took 912ms.
 If they had run sequentially on a single thread each, they would have finished in a fraction of the time.

-The solution was counterintuitive but incredibly simple: we had to force the native libraries to stop parallelizing internal operations.
-We wanted each request to run on exactly one thread, allowing the web server’s concurrency model (10 worker processes) to match the physical hardware limits.
+The fix was counterintuitive: we had to force the native libraries to stop parallelizing internal operations.
+We wanted each request to run on a single thread, allowing the web server’s process-level concurrency to match the physical hardware.

-We added the following configuration to the very top of our application entry point, before any deep learning library was imported:
+We added this configuration to our entry point, before any deep learning libraries are imported:

 import os